irisraine/rdo-daily-challenges-helper-bot/README.md

 ## Commands

 Bot publishes daily challenges guides automatically every 24h at 6:05 UTC.
-- `$manual_publish` command - an emergency command that immediately publishes current daily guides.
+- `/daily_challenges` command - an emergency command that immediately publishes current daily guides.
 Use it only when automatic scheduled publishing did not work as expected, for example due to a hosting outage.

 ## Usage